 A well-performed top surgery procedure leaves scars on each side of the chest, and skillful incision placement (avoiding female breast reduction scar patterns) can help the final faded scar to be positioned along the lower edge of the pectoralis major folds, simulating normal male anatomic features while making the scars less apparent.
 Careful measurement and precise skin closure in layers avoids the vertical scars of female breast reduction operations.
 Plastic surgeons who use “standard” female mastectomy or breast reduction techniques will leave scars that are both unnecessary and unsatisfactory–ask to see photographs of actual patients like we have in our photo gallery.

-In F-M transgender patients with small breasts, minimal excess skin, and no skin laxity (sag or droop), a periareolar or “keyhole” procedure may be possible; the entire mastectomy is performed through a tiny incision made at the junction of the darker areolar skin with the adjacent lighter skin.
+In F-M transgender patients with small breasts and small areolas, minimal excess skin, and no skin laxity (sag or droop), a periareolar or “keyhole” mastectomy may be possible; the entire breast is removed through a small incision made at the junction of the darker areolar skin with the adjacent lighter skin.
 This avoids the longer scars of the skin-reducing mastectomies described above, but the areolar diameter is unchanged and may not be in the normal male orientation on the chest wall.
 Nipple size and protrusion can be reduced as needed or desired with keyhole mastectomies, but sensation to the nipple area is usually lost with both keyhole and skin-reducing operations.
 Surgeons who claim to preserve sensation may not be removing all of the breast tissue, and in our opinion both leaves risk of developing breast cancer as well as undesirable contours.
 Using female skin incision patterns in transgender top surgery, or “leaving some tissue to preserve sensation” shows lack of experience with this procedure, in our opinion, and should be avoided.

 Cost for Transgender Mastectomy (“top surgery”)

-Skin-reducing F-M mastectomies, star-pattern nipple reduction, areola reduction, and nipple/areola reconstruction as full-thickness skin grafts requires 3 ½ to 4 ½ hours as an outpatient operation, and total cost for a 4-hour average is approximately $12100.
-“Keyhole” or periareolar mastectomies may or may not require nipple reduction, and will take less operative time; average costs for this procedure are around $9500.
+Skin-reducing F-M mastectomies, star-pattern nipple reduction, areola reduction, and nipple/areola reconstruction as full-thickness skin grafts requires 3 ½ to 4 ½ hours as an outpatient operation, and total cost for a 4-hour average is approximately $16000.
+“Keyhole” or periareolar mastectomies may or may not require nipple reduction, and will take less operative time; average costs for this procedure are around $12000.
 Exact cost quotes are always available at the time of complimentary consultation with our American Board of Plastic Surgery-certified plastic surgeons.
-Cash discounts and financing options are available.
+Financing options are available.
 Please contact us for a no-obligation consultation with one of our plastic surgeons and our kind and caring staff.

 Insurance coverage for top surgery patients has not been common, despite many insurance companies claiming they will provide benefits for transgender patients.
 They then either fail to approve coverage or place restrictive “guidelines” to fulfill criteria.
 This is especially true for under-18 transgender patients.
 We are happy to consider top surgery for appropriate under-18 patients, and all transmen seeking state-of-the-art top surgery in an understanding and welcoming environment.